 You must have an email on file with Nebraska Public Media in order to look up your account.
 If you don’t have the correct email on file, please contact us.

 If you have questions or concerns, check the FAQs below.
 For additional help, visit PBS Help or call the Passport Support Line at 844.325.8828 (M-F, 9 a.m. – 10 p.m.
 CT).

 Frequently Asked Questions

 Click the links below for step-by-step instructions and videos for the following devices:

 PBS Passport is an added benefit of Nebraska Public Media membership.
 It cannot be purchased separately and is not a subscription service.
 Donate least $5/month or $60 per year today to receive instant access to PBS Passport.

 PBS and Nebraska Public Media are committed to providing free streaming of local and national content across multiple platforms after a program airs.
 PBS Passport goes one step further by offering extended access to an on-demand library.

-Certain content, including news and public affairs programs such as Frontline, PBS NewsHour, Independent Lens and POV will always be accessible to everyone on PBS.org, the PBS app, NebraskaPublicMedia.org.
+Certain content, including news and public affairs programs such as Frontline, PBS NewsHour, and Washington Week will always be accessible to everyone on PBS.org, the PBS app, NebraskaPublicMedia.org.

 Several hundred hours of content are available via PBS Passport.
 This library of content continues to change due to streaming rights from content producers and grow over time as more titles are created and added.

 There are no plans to include PBS KIDS programming in PBS Passport at this time.
 To stream the PBS KIDS 24/7 channel for free on your devices, download the PBS KIDS Video app and tap the “LIVE TV” button to watch what’s airing on your local PBS Station right now in addition to on-demand episodes.